 This can be challenging, but well worth the effort in the end.
 A list of high level goals and a detailed list of tasks needed to reach those goals will help your team stay focused on the project.
 This may need to change as you go forward since some tasks will fail.
 That's normal and part of the iGEM experience!

 June, July, and August

-- Run Functional Experiments
+- Test: Run Experiments and / or Models

 You should be continually working on your Team Wiki and Registry Part pages throughout the project.
 Don't wait until the last minute!